 It can be the recognition you’ll get for working in the bank, the impact (a positive one) you can have on the lives of your customers, offering them an access to financial instruments that allow them to pursue their dreams, it can be a career goal–some position you dream of having in the future.
 Anything you choose, make sure to ensure them that you have a reason why you want to work as a bank teller, and not as an account executive, sales manager, or secretary, or whatever…

 Ready to answer this one?
 I hope so!
 Check also sample answers to other tricky interview questions for bank tellers:

-- Why should we hire you as our new teller?
+- Bank teller interview – Why should we hire you?